libvips/libvips/README.md

   see `meson_options.txt` and the list below for a summary of all the libvips dependencies.

 - Meson will do a debug build by default.
-Add `--buildtype=release` for a release (optimised) build.
+Add `--buildtype release` for a release (optimised) build.

-- You might need to add `--libdir=lib` on Debian if you don't want the arch name in the library path.
+- You might need to add `--libdir lib` on Debian if you don't want the arch name in the library path.

-- Add `--default-library=static` for a static build.
+- Add `--default-library static` for a static build.

 - Use eg. `CC=clang CXX=clang++ meson setup ...` to change compiler.